GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 gcloud alpha firestore databases create --project=$TAG_ENGINE_PROJECT --location=$TAG_ENGINE_REGION
 ```

    Note that Firestore is not available in every region.
 Consult [this list](https://cloud.google.com/firestore/docs/locations) to see where it's available and choose the nearest region to `TAG_ENGINE_REGION`.
 It's perfectly fine for the Firestore region to be different from the `TAG_ENGINE_REGION`. <br><br>

-10. Firestore requires several composite indexes to service read requests.
-Create those indexes:
+10. Firestore requires several composite indexes to service read requests:

-First, create a private key for your `$TAG_ENGINE_SA`:
+   First, you must download a private key for your `$TAG_ENGINE_SA`:

 ```
 gcloud iam service-accounts keys create private_key.json --iam-account=$TAG_ENGINE_SA export GOOGLE_APPLICATION_CREDENTIALS="private_key.json"
 ```

    Second, create the composite indexes which are needed for serving multiple read requests:

 ```
 cd deploy